 During her first week of kindergarten, our oldest daughter radiated excitement and energy.
 Having heard at preschool that we should expect our kindergartener to fall asleep at dinner for at least the first two weeks, I was impressed that my child showed no such weariness with her new routine.
-On the contrary, she possessed more spunk than a teenager who’d just slept 14 straight hours and then consumed a Starbucks venti coffee while skydiving.
+On the contrary, she possessed more spunk than a teenager who’d just slept 14 straight hours and then consumed a venti frappe while skydiving.

 After all, we thought, it was a family tradition to start school slightly younger: I myself entered kindergarten at 4.5 years old.
 At the small Catholic elementary school I attended in California, the teacher didn’t mince words when she suggested my parents hold me back a year, warning, “She will struggle throughout her entire academic career!”